szymonkaliski/diy-monome/README.md

 ## Libraries

-This project uses versions of the following which have been modified for use with the Teensy i2c_t3 library.
+This project uses versions of the following which have been modified for use with the Teensy i2c_t3 library and additional TLC59116 functionality.

 Adafruit Trellis Library
 https://github.com/adafruit/Adafruit_Trellis_Library